ZJkyle/Cache/README.md

     # Basic web UI can be accessed via browser: http://localhost:8080
     # Chat completion endpoint: http://localhost:8080/v1/chat/completions

-### Constrained output with grammars

-`llama.cpp` supports grammars to constrain model output.
-For example, you can force the model to output JSON only:

-    ./llama-cli -m ./models/13B/ggml-model-q4_0.gguf -n 256 --grammar-file grammars/json.gbnf -p 'Request: schedule a call at 8pm; Command:'

-The `grammars/` folder contains a handful of sample grammars.
-To write your own, check out the [GBNF Guide](./grammars/README.md).

-For authoring more complex JSON grammars, you can also check out [Grammar Intrinsic Labs](https://grammar.intrinsiclabs.ai/), a browser app that lets you write TypeScript interfaces which it compiles to GBNF grammars that you can save for local use.
-Note that the app is built and maintained by members of the community, please file any issues or FRs on [its repo](http://github.com/intrinsiclabsai/gbnfgen) and not this one.

 ## Tools

 ### Prepare and Quantize